 ADVICE: Whenever possible, set your personal computer and devices to auto-update so they always have the latest security.

-Patterson drives firmwide engagement and strategy supporting digital forensics.
+Patterson drives firmwide engagement and strategy supporting data loss prevention.

 ADVICE: Share less and be wary of what you post on social media.
 Criminals can gather information from your profile that could help them gain access to more sensitive and valuable data.

-Customer Success Lead for the Cyber Defense & Fraud Product
+Service Delivery Lead for the Global Technology Cyber Operations Product